flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 - Both Ricoh's and MOS's variants feature the same layout, but Ricoh's contains severed buses (disabling certain functions) [@cpu-differences].
 I go into more details later.
 - A document explicitly stating that MOS licensed the 6502 to Ricoh is yet to be found.
 - An article published in 2008 by Nikkei Trendy states that Ricoh licensed from Rockwell, an authorised chip manufacturer [@cpu-trendi].
-Although it's debatable whether a second source was able to provide IP to a third party, at least with MOS's approval.
+However, it's debatable whether a second source was able to provide IP to a third party, much less with MOS's approval.
 - It wouldn't be the first time Nintendo got away with circumventing IP rights, as *Ikegami Tsushinki v.
 Nintendo* ruled in Japan that Nintendo didn't own the code of the original Donkey Kong [@cpu-dk].

 #### Scrapped functions